valyrxyz/valyr-hub/docs/ARCHITECTURE.md

-# OpenvApps Hub Architecture
+# Valyr Hub Architecture
-This document provides a comprehensive overview of the OpenvApps Hub architecture, design decisions, and system components.
+This document provides a comprehensive overview of the Valyr Hub architecture, design decisions, and system components.
 ## 🏗️ System Overview
-OpenvApps Hub is designed as a scalable, chain-agnostic platform for verifiable applications with zero-knowledge proofs.
+Valyr Hub is designed as a scalable, chain-agnostic platform for verifiable applications with zero-knowledge proofs.
 The architecture follows microservices principles with clear separation of concerns.
 ```mermaid
 graph TB
     subgraph "Client Layer"